Grapjas93/grapejuice/Readme.md

 - improved tooltips (added ammo and energy stats to them aswell)
 - resistance corrections
 - pikeman and spearman cav bonus fixed
+- add bleed status effect to the game (dogs have this now)